 Barrier #1: Data Silos Within Organization

-Applying Big Data to product, service, and process innovation will be challenging if data remains segregated in various departmental, systems or channel silos.
-To create a complete picture the data needs to come together.
-For example, the customer service department and marketing department might each uncover information that together would provide deep insights about possible new products & services.
+Applying Big Data to product, service and process innovation will be challenging if data remains segregated in various departmental, systems or channel silos.
+To create a complete picture, the data needs to come together.
+For example, the customer service department and marketing department might each uncover information that together would provide deep insights about possible new products and services.
 However, in the absence of a single source of truth, both departments might have incompatible metrics so they don’t know how to pool their knowledge in an actionable manner.
-A Modern Data Management Platform moves organizations beyond swamps of segregated data sources and disconnected business processes to a single platform for data convergence and collaborative curation.
-This helps break down data & communication silos across departments and foster all kind of innovations - be it incremental, radical or disruptive.
-Progressive companies build data-driven applications to disseminate information to relevant people on the ground who make decisions such as identifying product gaps earlier in the production cycle, eliminating features that customers don’t want or adding features they want to pay a premium for!
+A Modern Data Management Platform moves organizations beyond swamps of segregated data sources and disconnected business processes, to a single platform for data convergence and collaborative curation.
+This helps break down data and communication silos across departments to foster all kind of innovations - be it incremental, radical or disruptive.
+Progressive companies build data-driven applications to disseminate information to relevant people on the ground who make decisions, such as identifying product gaps earlier in the production cycle, eliminating features that customers don’t want or adding features they want to pay a premium for!

 Barrier #2: Data Silos Across Organizations